pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

 * Do we need a separate configurable `Context` argument that specifies how scopes are resolved, combined with a `resolve_in(self, ctx: Context)` method?

 * Is `call_from` necessary?
 Are there any known uses, or could it be emulated by patching the spans of the called macro result?
+Would this be better served with a more flexible API around getting and setting span parents?

 * This API allows for a first-pass solution to the problems listed in [Motivation](#motivation).
 Does it interfere with any known uses of proc macros?
 Does it prevent any existing techniques from working or cut off potential future ones?

-* Are there any reasonable cases where someone can reasonably call a macro, but the resolution of that macro's path isn't possible until later?
+* Are there any reasonable cases where someone can call a macro, but the resolution of that macro's path isn't possible until after expansion?